 Some of these sources have individual licences whilst others are part of a group licence.
-The licence and DO values reflect the situation in September 2015 as since then, our conceptual understanding has improved and sustainability reductions have already been implemented (BOWB reduced to zero as of 1 April 2016, FULL and HUGH reduced to zero as of 1 April 2017, WHIH reduced to an annual average of 2 Ml/d as of 1 April 2017, AMER reduced to an annual average of 4 Ml/d as of 1 April 2018 and the combined annual average of MARL and PICC reduced by 6.4 Ml/d as of 1 April 2018).
-Hence the licence and DO values have been adjusted accordingly.
-Where DO has been reduced to zero Ml/d, it is proposed that AIM no longer applies to these sources as the impact of abstraction has been mitigated.
-Where DO has not been reduced to zero Ml/d, there remains the potential for a residual abstraction influence and so there is benefit in continuing to assess AIM against a lower AIM baseline.
+The licence and DO values reflect the situation in September 2015 as since then, our conceptual understanding has improved and sustainability reductions have already been implemented (BOWB reduced to zero as of 1 April 2016, FULL and HUGH reduced to zero as of 1 April 2017,

+WHIH reduced to an annual average of 2 MI/d as of 1 April 2017, AMER reduced to an annual average of 4 MI/d as of 1 April 2018 and the combined annual average of MARL and PICC reduced by 6.4 MI/d as of 1 April 2018).
+Hence the licence and DO values have been adjusted accordingly as shown in Table 5.
+Where DO has been reduced to zero MI/d, AIM no longer applies to these sources as the impact of abstraction has been mitigated.
+Where DO has not been reduced to zero MI/d, there remains the potential for a residual abstraction influence and so there is benefit in continuing to assess AIM against a lower AIM baseline.
 Therefore, FULL, HUGH and BOWB have been removed from the assessment whilst MARL, PICC, WHIH and AMER remain.
 CHAL source has been removed, as agreed following discussion with the Environment Agency that the potential benefit from an abstraction reduction here is small.
+The same methodology will be applied when the sustainability reductions planned for AMP7 are implemented.